Gastritis: Symptoms, Causes, and Support Strategies

 Supporting your gut is important when it comes to gastritis, however, you can’t forget about your kidneys and liver either, especially when it comes to the detoxification and elimination of toxins and waste.
 Your liver is your primary detoxification organ.
 Your kidneys filter your blood to remove waste and support fluid balance.

-Once a molecule is processed by your liver, it goes back into circulation to be removed via your bile in your intestines or your kidneys before being eliminated through feces.
+Once a molecule is processed by your liver, it goes back into circulation to be removed via the bile in your intestines or your kidneys before being eliminated through feces.
 I recommend that you eat plenty of foods that support your kidneys and liver, including beets, grapefruit, green tea, garlic, spinach, broccoli, turmeric, citrus, avocado, cabbage, berries, and olive oil.
 Additionally, take a kidney and liver support supplement.

 To further support detoxification, I recommend that you support your lymphatic pathways and encourage lymph flow.
 Rebounding is a great way to help that.
 Dry brushing your skin daily before your shower with a soft, natural brush is another good way to improve lymphatic flow.
 Make sure to always brush towards your heart.
 Lastly, exercise and infrared sauna use can also support detoxification through the skin by encouraging sweating.